Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 ## Pre-requisites

+The Azure Mission-Critical reference implementation gets deployed into an Azure Subscription.
+For this you need to have either:

+- **Owner permissions** yourself and to be able to create a Service Principal which you are able to grant Owner as well, or
+- A pre-provided Service Principal with Owner permissions on a subscription

 The following must be installed on the client machine used to deploy Azure Mission-Critical reference implementation:

 - [Azure CLI](https://docs.microsoft.com/cli/azure/service-page/azure%20cli?view=azure-cli-latest)